DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Related Work

 Yi et al.~\cite{yi2021diving} built a blockchain vulnerability dataset, which contained three levels, i.e., file-level, text-level, and code-level vulnerabilities.
-To build the dataset, they collected the commit messages, issue reports, and pull requests from Github.
-Then, they conducted an empirical study to investigate the common blockchain vulnerability types, blockchain-specific patch code patterns, and susceptible blockchain modules.
+To build the dataset, they collected commit messages, issue reports, and pull requests from Github.
+Then, they conducted an empirical study to investigate common blockchain vulnerability types, blockchain-specific patch code patterns, and susceptible blockchain modules.
 Their results showed that modules related to consensus, wallet, and networking were more vulnerable than other modules; and about 70\% vulnerabilities on blockchain systems were similar to those in traditional projects.
-The remaining 30\% of vulnerabilities were classified into 21\% blockchain-specific vulnerability patterns.
+The remaining 30\% of the vulnerabilities were classified into 21\% blockchain-specific vulnerability patterns.

+Zhang et al.~\cite{zhang2023demystifying} systematically investigated 516 unique real-world smart contract vulnerabilities from \textit{Code4rena}~\cite{code4rena} contests and real-world exploit reports, 74.6\% of which are exploitable.
+They further studied the scope of detectable vulnerabilities and found that existing tools could only deal with about 20.5\% of real-world exploitable vulnerabilities.
+For the remaining undetectable vulnerabilities, they categorized them into seven types and performed in-depth analysis, such as root causes and distributions.

+Di et al.~\cite{di2023evolution} performed a large-scale tool evaluation on 248,328 distinct Ethereum smart contracts.
+They utilized the open-source framework Smartbugs~\cite{ferreira2020smartbugs} to conduct the automated analysis on the bytecode of smart contracts.
+Consequently, while the tools reported a total of 1,307,686 potential weaknesses, over time (block height) the number of reported vulnerabilities is decreasing and the tools are degrading to varying degrees.

+Chaliasos et al.~\cite{chaliasos2023smart} evaluated five state-of-the-art automated security tools based on 127 high-impact real-world attacks.
+They also surveyed 49 developers and auditors who work on leading DeFi protocols.
+Their findings indicated that the tools could only detect about 8\% of the attacks, which are all related to reentrancy vulnerabilities.
+Existing tools do not adequately address logic-related bugs and vulnerabilities in the protocol layer, which are viewed by practitioners as significant threats.

-\textbf{Differences to our work: } Both our work and SmartBug provide datasets that can be used to evaluate tools.
-The SmartBug dataset only contains 115 vulnerabilities, and 97 are labeled as DASP vulnerabilities, whereas our dataset contains 10,016 weaknesses with 1,656 SWC weaknesses.
-Thus, the scale of our dataset is much larger than that of SmartBug.
-Besides, we also proposed a tool that could automatically compile the DApp projects and highlighted the limitations of current tools in analyzing real-world smart contracts.
+\textbf{Differences to our work: } Compared to other works, our work provided a larger-scale and labeled dataset containing {\allWeaknessNum} weaknesses with {\SWCNum} SWC weaknesses in the form of DApp projects (rather than individual contracts as previous works).
+In particular, we also proposed a tool that could automatically compile DApp projects and provided a compilable-contract dataset to facilitate contract analysis.
+Furthermore, we conducted extensive experiments and highlighted the limitations of current tools for analyzing real-world smart contracts in DApps.